Nelson Cavaquinho

-Nelson Cavaquinho (October 29, 1911 – February 18, 1986, birth name Nelson Antônio da Silva) was one of the most important singer/composers of samba.
+Nelson Antônio da Silva (October 29, 1911 – February 18, 1986), better known by the stage name Nelson Cavaquinho, was one of the most important singers/composers of samba.
 He is usually seen as a representative of the tragic aspects of samba thematics, with many songs about death and hopelessness.
 He was a prominent figure of samba school Estação Primeira de Mangueira.

 Biography

 Nelson was born in Rio de Janeiro.
 Coming from a poor family, he quit school at a young age to seek employment in a factory.
 He showed a musical talent at a young age playing a home-made guitar made of a cigar box and wires.
 When he could, he would borrow a cavaquinho and try and copy the techniques of professional cavaquinho players.
-He demonstrated a great ability to play the instrument and composed a choro ("Caminhando") which gained him notoriety as a musician (due in part to an uncommon modulation which made it hard for other instrumentalists to harmonize it).
+He demonstrated a great ability to play the instrument and composed a choro ("Caminhando") which gained him notoriety as a musician (due in part to an uncommon modulation which made it hard for other instrumentalists to harmonize with it).
 He was finally given a cavaquinho and having demonstrated a unique playing style on the instrument was given the nickname "Nelson Cavaquinho".
 He demonstrated a unique style of playing with only two fingers.